 For a complete copy of the Intellectual Property policy and procedure, see the Vice President for Instructional Services.

-The information in the 2019-2020 Student Handbook was current at the time of publication, but is subject to change.
+The information in the 2021-2022 Student Handbook is subject to change.
 For the most up-to-date version of College policies, please visit the College website at abtech.edu.